 trek elite 9.9 ssl

 This is my new carbon race hardtail.
-In 2009 I stopped using my Specialized Epic and I intended to come back to hardtail concept.
-I found Trek Elite 9.9SSL frame.
+In 2009 I stopped using my Specialized Epic and I intended to come back to the hardtail concept.
+I found the Trek Elite 9.9SSL frame.
 My target was to build a light carbon hardtail with disc brakes and with a focus on light-weight and time-proven bike components.

 Trek built the best Trek`s factory carbon frame ever.
 The frame is using all high-tech technologies available with OCLV Red Carbon.
 An interesting point is demountable V-brake nuts in the frame.
 These have not been available for mass-market version.
 Naturally, the frame disposes of Trek`s BB90 bottom bracket standard as well as fully integrated Cane Creek headset.

 I have selected a new DT Swiss XRC 100 Race fork instead of older FOX F100RLC, which has been definitely moved to Andrejka`s custom bike.
 100mm travel of the fork fits well the applicability of the bike.